 Part One ("Building Bridges") sets the stage.
 I argue that higher-order evidence is nontrivial and important—undergirding epistemic practices like focusing, checking our work, combatting bias, and working together.
 But our current theories don't do it justice: those that posit connections between first- and higher-order attitudes are beset with triviality results; those that deny them are beset with paradox.
 All of these problems can be seen only once we use models of probabilistic epistemic logic to investigate higher-order evidence.
 The way forward, then, is to apply them systematically in developing our theories.

-Part Three will explore applications and consequences in an interpersonal setting.
-How should multiple agents—each satisfying Trust—react when they discover the credences of their peers?
-To what extent (and in what circumstances) should disagreement lead them to moderate their opinions?
+Part Three will explore applications and consequences of Trust in an interpersonal setting.
+How should multiple agents—each satisfying Trust—react when they discover the opinions of their peers?
+To what extent (and in what circumstances) should disagreement lead them to moderate those opinions?
 To what extent (and in what circumstances) should agreement lead them to strengthen their opinions?
 Etc.

 Can the Knowledge Norm Co-Opt the Opt-Out?
 (2014).
 Thought: A Journal of Philosophy (3) 4: 273-282.
 [Official Version]